The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 I am not the biggest fan; I have to admit.

-But I include it because it is a great budget option, and if you don’t mind basic facilities and shared kitchens then this could be the perfect option for you.
+But I include it because it is a great budget option, and if you don’t mind neighbors facilities and shared kitchens then this could be the perfect option for you.
 It is an excellent way to meet other travellers who will share their experiences with you.

 I stayed in a hostel in Germany with my then family of four.
 I chose that particular hostel it for various reasons.
 It was family orientated with a kid’s programs (not that my kids wanted to participate!) although most days we were out sightseeing every day.